 - Tap to the Security tab in the properties window

-If you don’t get such tab in windows XP system, then close the properties window, open any folder, select tools>folder options>view and make uncheck to the option Use simple file sharing.
+If you don’t get such a tab in the Windows XP system, then close the properties window, open any folder, select tools>folder options>view, and make uncheck to the option Use simple file sharing.

 - Click Add And Find, then select the user IUSR_<COMPUTERNAME>.

 - Select the write checkbox in the Allow; column to assign the write permission to the IUSR account.